-A pump skid welding project that took about 120 hours for Sigma Thermal welders to complete using TIG was reduced to about 60 hours using RMD and pulsed MIG.
+A pump skid welding project that took about 120 hours for Sigma Thermal welders to complete using TIG took about 60 hours using RMD and pulsed MIG.

 “And depending on who is running the RMD, and how much prep is done in front of you, we can even cut that time to about 40 hours,” says Philip Bates, a welder with Sigma Thermal.
 “As far as productivity, in my 20 years of welding, I haven’t seen anything to increase your speed that fast.”

 Sigma Thermal welders can earn bonuses by completing projects faster than the hours estimated for a job.

 “It’s the top of the line,” Bates says.
 “I doubled my speed.
 It’s that productive.”